ibm-cloud-docs/Cloudant/guides/cap_theorem.md

 ## Tradeoffs in partition tolerance
 {: #tradeoffs-in-partition-tolerance}

-A database that prioritizes consistency and partition tolerance commonly employs a [master-slave](http://en.wikipedia.org/wiki/Master/slave_(technology)) setup, where one node of the many in the system is elected leader.
+A database that prioritizes consistency and partition tolerance commonly employs a primary-secondary setup, where one node of the many in the system is elected leader.
 Only the leader approves data writes, while all secondary nodes replicate data from the leader to handle reads.